| RPM | Floor (%) | Knee (%) | Locked | Learn °F | Last seen |

 PID Control Architecture

 Three-Loop Cascaded Control: Three independent controllers run at different rates and stack on top of each other.
 The output current loop runs 10 times per second and drives the alternator field duty cycle to chase a current target.
-The voltage loop also runs 10 times per second, but only during Bulk, Absorption, and Float — it computes the current target that holds the battery at the configured voltage.
+The voltage loop also runs 10 times per second during the voltage-hold phases (Absorption and Float) — it computes the current target that holds the battery at the configured voltage.
+In the current-limited phase (Bulk) the voltage loop stands aside and the system charges at the ceiling.
 The temperature loop runs once every 5 seconds, and outputs a single thermal penalty in amps that gets subtracted from the RPM Cap Table ceiling before the inner loops see it.
 The cascade is strict: temperature constrains what current the voltage loop is allowed to ask for; the voltage loop constrains what the output current loop is allowed to chase; the output current loop is the only thing that touches the field.
 Each layer never reaches past the one below it.

 RPM Cap Table: For each engine RPM range, you configure a hard ceiling based on your installation's physical limits — belt load, shaft stress, alternator and battery bank ratings.
 This ceiling is enforced after the thermal penalty is applied and is never exceeded regardless of thermal state.
 The ceiling can be entered as either a current limit (Amps mode) or a power limit (kW mode) using the toggle above the table.
 In Amps mode the configured value is a fixed current ceiling.
 In kW mode the regulator divides your power limit by live battery voltage on every control tick to derive the amp ceiling — so the mechanical load on the belt and shaft stays constant regardless of voltage sag or rise during charging.

-Forecasted Thermal Penalty: The temperature controller does not act on the current temperature reading.
-It acts on a projected temperature — current filtered temperature plus the measured rate of rise multiplied by the Thermal Lookahead horizon (default 90 seconds).
-This is what lets the loop pull current down before the alternator actually reaches the limit.
+Forecasted Thermal Penalty: The temperature controller acts on the higher of two temperatures: the present filtered reading, and a projected temperature — present temperature plus the measured rate of rise multiplied by the Thermal Lookahead horizon.
+Projection is what lets the loop pull current down before the alternator actually reaches the limit, while taking the higher of the two means a hot alternator is never given current back just because the temperature trend has flattened.
 The setpoint is the real damage limit (Alternator Temp Limit) and the output is a penalty in amps: zero means no restriction, higher numbers mean more current pulled away from what the RPM Cap Table would otherwise allow.
 Because the penalty is relative rather than absolute, it transfers cleanly across RPM and stage changes.
 The penalty itself is slew-limited so brief temperature noise doesn't cause harsh current swings.

-Voltage Loop: A proportional-integral controller (Voltage Loop Kp and Ki) holds battery voltage at target during Bulk, Absorption, and Float.
+Voltage Loop: A proportional-integral controller (Voltage Loop Kp and Ki) holds battery voltage at target during the voltage-hold phases (Absorption and Float).
+Its output is an alternator-current target, capped at the RPM Cap Table ceiling (with thermal derating) and, when the Group 4 Battery Charge Current Limit is set, at that limit plus the measured house-load draw — so the battery's share of the output is bounded regardless of what the loads are doing.
+The current-limited phase (Bulk) commands alternator current the same way.
 The integrator uses asymmetric gain — it bleeds down fast when voltage runs above target and rises slowly when below, biasing toward safety.
 The Slope Bleed Gain drains the integrator when voltage is climbing quickly, which prevents overshoot during the approach to target.
 Anti-windup freezes upward integration whenever the current ceiling — not voltage — is the binding constraint, so the integrator does not load up while unable to act.
+The loop gains are set by the commissioning wizard's plant fit rather than tuned by hand (see below), and can be automatically re-scaled with board temperature to hold the loop's speed and damping constant as the battery's internal resistance changes with temperature.

 Three-Stage Charging: The regulator implements a constant-current / constant-voltage / float charging cycle (CC/CV/Float), with an optional Idle mode after Absorption for lithium longevity.